GalSim-developers/GalSim/README.md

   done.

 * Self-consistent shears AND magnifications from a power spectrum.

-* Simulating correlated noise fields with some user-specified correlation function.

 * Handling (that is, whitening and imposing isotropy or four-fold symmetry on) the input noise in the HST training data, so that deeper training samples can